FAQ Frequently Asked Questions

 No, your genes remain the same, however the expression of your genes does change with diet, lifestyle, emotional events and supplementation.

 No, your genes will not change.
 There is no need for further testing unless the testing service offers to test more genes.
+However, If you are working with a practitioner, you can retake the questionnaire and get a new supplement recommendation report.

 If you did not find the answer to one of your questions, please contact us (using the contact form below) and we're more than happy to answer!

 We highly recommend using the MyHappyGenes® DNA test.
 It was designed to give the most data on genes related to brain chemistry for the best price.
+Scroll up to the top of this page and click on the "Order my DNA kit" tab to get started!

 Yes, you can delete your personal data at any time.